coordt/django-alphabetfilter/README.rst

 Django AlphaFilter was designed to work like Django's default ``date_hierarchy`` admin filter.
 It puts an clickable alphabet in the same location as the date hierarchy - at the top of the results list.

+**Changes in 0.7:**

+* Django 1.5 compatible.

+* Fall back to previous method of retrieving letters in Django 1.4, due to bug in Django's aggregation.

+* Fixed the encoding of "&" in the urls.

+* Added ``unfiltered_queryset`` to the context (Thanks to Ales Zabala Alava: https://github.com/shagi)

 **Changes in 0.6:**

 * Switched to Django querysets to retrieve letters.
 (Thanks to Ales Zabala Alava: https://github.com/shagi)